Jordan Trail: 675 km through the splendors of Jordan

 Hike with your feet in the water in the canyon of Wadi Al Hasa

 To be sure to do it in the best conditions, take a guide with you.
 For the more athletic, it is probably possible to do about twenty kilometers of the canyon in one go, starting lighter without the equipment related to the bivouac.
 Except for a few shepherds and their goats, you will not see anyone and the place seems to be frozen in time.
 The cliffs surrounding the canyon play with the ochre, red and white colors, the water flows gently and hot springs coming from the mountain (nearly 40°C) can sometimes join the river bed.
 An umpteenth surprise that this surprising country that is Jordan offers.
-Find the places mentioned above, the hiking trails and the activities on the website of Jordan's tourist office.
+Find the places mentioned above, the hiking trails and the activities on the website of Jordan Tourism Office.

 Vincent Girard 01/12/22